scriptotek/php-alma-client/README.md

 $marcRecord = $holding->record;
 ```

+**Note:** Editing holding records is not yet supported.
+Will be added in the future.

 Items can be listed from holdings in the same manner as holdings can be fetched from bibs.
 Here's an example: